scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 copy the ``janitor`` function names while engineering it to be compatible with ``pandas.DataFrames``, following Pythonic idioms, such as the method chaining provided by ``pandas``.
-As the project evolved, the scope broadened, to provide a defined and expressive DSL for data processing, centered around the DataFrame object as a first-class citizen.
+As the project evolved, the scope broadened, to provide a defined and expressive DSL for data processing as an extension on ``pandas`` DataFrames.

 Architecture
 ------------